Matt-Cowsert/FOCUS_Spec/specification/datasets/cost_and_usage/columns/contractedcost.md

 Contracted Cost represents the cost calculated by multiplying [*contracted unit price*](#glossary:contracted-unit-price) and the corresponding [Pricing Quantity](#pricingquantity).
 Contracted Cost is denominated in the [Billing Currency](#billingcurrency) and is commonly used for calculating savings based on negotiation activities, by comparing it with [List Cost](#listcost).
 If [*negotiated discounts*](#glossary:negotiated-discount) are not applicable, the Contracted Cost defaults to the List Cost.

+## Requirements

-The ContractedCost column adheres to the following requirements:
+ContractedCost adheres to the following requirements:

 * ContractedCost MUST be present in a Cost and Usage [*FOCUS dataset*](#glossary:FOCUS-dataset).
 * ContractedCost MUST be of type Decimal.